Mike Zunino Player Props: Guardians vs. Rockies

-Mike Zunino -- 0-for-4 in his most recent game -- will be in action for the Cleveland Guardians against the Colorado Rockies, with Austin Gomber on the mound, on April 24 at 6:10 PM ET.
+After going 0-for-2 in his last game, Mike Zunino and the Cleveland Guardians take on the Colorado Rockies (who will start Ryan Feltner) at 6:10 PM ET on Tuesday.

-He had a hitless performance in his last game (0-for-4) against the Marlins.
+He had a hitless performance in his most recent game (0-for-2) against the Rockies.

 Mike Zunino Game Info & Props vs. the Rockies